-In line with the Department's Essential Safety Measures Framework, schools are required to ensure Essential Safety Measures compliance which includes the inspection, testing, rectification maintenance (if required) and recordkeeping of essential safety measures.
+In line with the Department of Education and Training's Essential Safety Measures Framework, schools are required to ensure Essential Safety Measures compliance which includes the inspection, testing, rectification maintenance (if required) and recordkeeping of essential safety measures.

 Adjustments to the Annual Contracts/Essential Safety Measures allocation will be made on the basis of enrolment/entitlement area or the provision of new equipment.